Zennoon/alx-higher_level_programming/0x00-python-hello_world/README.md

 escaping via \.

 3-print_number.py: This python script prints a formatted string which includes a number stored in a variable using f-strings and the print function.
+The challenge here is to code defensively.
+The number variable could be assigned a string, a list or some other thing.
+In such a case, we want to throw an error, hence the d specifier.

+4-print_float.py: This script prints a formatted string which interpolates a float with 2 digits precision using the .2f specifier.